mrfearless/Today-Plugin-x64/README.md

 Please note: Not all entries have an icon.
 Not all days have an entry.
 Some days have multiple entries.
 Some days have multiple icons.

+The plugin contains 267 unique icons and 1012 unique day entries.

 * Written by [fearless](https://github.com/mrfearless)  - [www.LetTheLight.in](http://www.LetTheLight.in)
 * Created with the [x64dbg Plugin SDK For x64 Assembler](https://github.com/mrfearless/x64dbg-Plugin-SDK-For-x64-Assembler)
 * A RadASM project (.rap) is used to manage and compile the plugin.
 The RadASM IDE can be downloaded [here](http://www.softpedia.com/get/Programming/File-Editors/RadASM.shtml)